qorix-group/process_description/process/process_areas/documentation_management/guidance/documentation_process_reqs.rst

    :tags: manual
    :complies: std_req__iso26262__support_1043

-   There is only one generic document type:
+   There are the following document types:

    * document
+   * doc_tool

     .. note::
-      This type is the ONLY type, which can be used for realizing concrete work products, e.g. Safety Plan
+      The type "document" is the GENERIC type, which can be used for realizing concrete work products, with the exception of the tool verification report (which uses the "doc_tool" type).
+      The "doc_tool" type is described in :ref:`tlm_process_requirements`.

    .. note::
-      Process documents are not generic documents and types for that shall only used for process definition, as defined
+      Process documents are not documents realizing work products, types for that shall only used for process definition, as defined

       * gd_chklst
       * gd_guidl